General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case: Equivariant moving frame and its moving equations

 $12\mathrm{D}^2I_{40}+12\mathrm{D}^1 I_{31}-36\mathrm{D}^2I_{22}+36\mathrm{D}^1I_{13}-3I_{40}I_{31}+I_{40}I_{13}+6I_{31}I_{22}+I_{31}I_{04}+6I_{22}I_{13}-3I_{13}I_{04}=0.$

 $dw_{1}=Y_1 w_1\wedge w_2.$

 $dw_{2}=Y_2 w_1\wedge w_2.$ \end{theorem}

-{\bf Proof}: This is computed directly from Equation 20 and Lemma 4.1.
-The first compatible condition corresponds to $i=1, j=2$ in Equation 20, the second corresponds to $i=1, j=3$, the third corresponds to $i=2, j=3$, the fourth corresponds to $i=3, j=3$, the fifth corresponds to $i=3, j=1$ and the sixth corresponds to $i=3, j=2$.
-And the other compatible conditions give no essentially new relation.
+{\bf Proof}: This is computed directly from Equation 21 and Lemma 4.1.
+The first compatible condition corresponds to $i=1, j=2$ in Equation 21, the second corresponds to $i=1, j=3$, the third corresponds to $i=2, j=3$, the fourth corresponds to $i=3, j=3$, the fifth corresponds to $i=3, j=1$ and the sixth corresponds to $i=3, j=2$.

 \begin{coro} Let $S$ be a regular elliptical surface with constant curvatures $I_{40},I_{31},I_{22},I_{13},I_{04}$, then these invariants satisfy

 \end{coro}